- Visit the Center

 - Summer Institutes

 The 2017 Summer Institute will take place over a two week period, from June 4 through June 16, 2017 in the Social Science Building at Duke University.
-Applicants may apply to come for the first week only, for the second week only, or for both weeks.
-Please be sure to indicate in your application the period for which you would like to come.
+Applicants applied to come for the first week only, for the second week only, or for both weeks.

 The First Week will focus on giving participants the tools to set up and teach their own undergraduate course in the history of economic thought.
 The sessions will cover ideas from the Scholastics through Keynes and Hayek, and there will also be discussions on ways to approach such a course.
 The sessions will be run by the Center Director, Bruce Caldwell.